picosonic/js13k-2021-mobile/devdiary/diary.md

 15th August
 -----------
 Stopped debug playfield generator.
 Added arsenal display (bombs used), indicator of hit/miss on board, items destroyed indicator, best clearance record (least used shots to find everything).
 Added game finished detection with option to replay.
+Converted from table to canvas.